Vault consulting and hands-on support

 • Assess your current Vault posture and deliver a prioritized report covering architecture, auth methods, policies, secret engines, and operational risk.

-• Automate provisioning and configuration with Infrastructure as Code and CI/CD so environments are reproducible, auditable, and easy to evolve.
+• Automate provisioning and configuration with Infrastructure as Code and CI/CD so Vault environments are reproducible, auditable, and easy to evolve.

 • Optimize cost and performance by tuning TTLs, secret engine usage, caching patterns, and operational processes to reduce load and toil.